-- Press the Windows key or select the Windows Start button > Settings > Devices > Bluetooth, and click the toggle under Bluetooth to enable/disable it. - 2.
-Your computer will automatically start searching for devices, as well as make itself visible to other devices
+Press the Windows key or select the Windows Start button > Settings > Devices > Bluetooth & other devices, and click the toggle under Bluetooth to enable/disable it.

-3. Select the device you wish to pair from the list of discovered devices, and select Pair.
+- 2. Click on Add Bluetooth or other device then select the device that you want to add. - 3.
+Your computer will automatically start searching for devices, as well as make itself visible to other devices. - 4.
+Select the device you wish to pair from the list of discovered devices.